About the award

 Continuing Studies at UVic is pleased to offer the Certificate in Indigenous Language Revitalization (CILR) Award, made possible through the generosity of an anonymous donor to support Indigenous learners in meeting their educational goals.

 This award is for current learners in the Certificate in Indigenous Language Revitalization program and will be awarded every year in the fall academic term.
-The total annual amount of this award is $1,500 and it may be divided between more than one applicant.
+The total amount of this award is $1,500 and it may be divided between more than one applicant.
 Students may apply to utilize the award for various expenses.
 Examples of these expenses include, but are not limited to:

 - Travel to attend and participate in CILR course offerings